DSA-Currency-Project-Team-16/Trade-Banks/README.md

 Upon pressing 9, the program asks the user to input the currencies A and B in that order.
 Then, it finds the shortest path from A to B among all
 graphs and prints the path.
 Upon pressing 10, the program prompts the user to enter edgeweight, tradebank, and the currencies and adds the edge to the graph.
+Upon pressing 11 ,the program prints the graph
-Upon pressing 11, the program exits.
+Upon pressing 12, the program exits.

 Note that, for each case,if the user inputs a value which exceeds the tradebank/currency capacity, it is disallowed.